colbych/Py3D/README.txt

+This is the development branch and I do not guarenty all functanility contained within.
+Good luck though.

 All of our pythong programs will be making use of SciPy and NumPy If you are unfamilar with these, it might be good to go and read about them.
 Currently I am using this on yellowstone, hopefully